-Where you have a concern about any aspect of the School, or your child's education or wellbeing, please raise this with the relevant member of staff set out in the table below by email or in person, or via the School Office.
-He/she may be able to address your concerns straight away, or arrange a meeting with you to discuss the issue.
+Where you have a concern about any aspect of the School, or your child's education or wellbeing, please raise this with the relevant member of staff set out in the table below, by email or in person.
+They may be able to address your concerns straight away, or arrange a meeting with you to discuss the issue.
 Concerns may also be raised by a third party acting on your behalf, as long as they have appropriate consent to do so.